chsasank/chsasank.github.io/_posts/project_turing/2020-11-16-maurice-wilkes-computers-then-and-now.md

 at any given time.

-Revolutionary advances, if they come, must come by the exploitation of the high degree of parallelism that the use of integrated circuits will make possible.
-The problem is to secure a satisfactorily high factor of hardware utilization, since, without this, parallelism will not give us greater power.
+<mark>Revolutionary advances, if they come, must come by the exploitation of the
+high degree of parallelism that the use of integrated circuits will make possible.</mark> The problem is to secure a satisfactorily high factor of hardware utilization, since, without this, parallelism will not give us greater power.
 Highly parallel systems tend to be efficient only on the problems that the designer had in his mind; on other problems, the hardware